top of page

 The insurgents were throwing everything at them.

-“Stay in the vehicle!”
-Hawkins shouted—and then he threw the door open and dove out.
+Hawkins threw the door open and dove out.

 Above the sound of the gunfire, Aaron heard something else: a higher-pitched whine.
 A small motor of some kind.